 Facebook, Instagram, X and TikTok are social media platforms used by La Voz.
-These are used to promote online content and for breaking news.
-Staff members should regularly "post" new work and "like" and "share" La Voz stories on these pages as well as on their own social media pages.
+These are used to promote online content, for breaking news and other standalone posts.
+Lead your staff members to regularly submit work for La Voz social media pages and "like" and "share" La Voz stories on these pages as well as on their own social media pages.